a-location-1/tender-buttons/_posts/2024-08-10-Project-Introduction.md

  - A public record that might encourage engagement with *Tender Buttons*.
  - A potential jumping off point for larger-scale, semi-automated analyses of texts, particularly performance texts.
 We'll see what happens!

+## Why Tender Buttons?

+Modernist writing, and avant-garde art in general, has a reputation for difficulty; data analysis is a way to approach modernist texts from a different angle.

+In a 1946 interview Stein described the process of writing *Tender Buttons*: "I used to take objects on a table, like a tumbler or any kind of object and try to get the picture of it clear and separate in my mind and create a word relationship between the word and the things seen. [...]
+I try to call to the eye the way it appears by suggestion the way a painter can do it.
+This is difficult and takes a lot of work and concentration to do it.
+I want to indicate it without calling in other things."
+Stein chose her words carefully, and ordered them carefully;

 ## The Project Plan

 > A glass is of any height, it is higher, it is simpler and if it were placed there would not be any doubt.